davesag/Frank/README.txt

 if you enter anything other credentials you get bounced with a polite message.

+You can register as a new user and then log in.
+You can then see your details and delete yourself.

+When you register it will claim to be emailing you but I've not done that bit yet.

 I want to be a part of it
 -------------------------

 So who is this project aimed at?
 Me really, in that I need to build a web-app for a project I am doing and figure a great way to learn more about Sinatra and Ruby and so on is to polish up a more feature complete generic web app that does the very core of what I believe all 'user aware' web apps need to be able to do.

 If you'd like to collaborate with me on this then please get in touch

+I'd like to thank the people on the #sinatra IRC channel for their help.

 Cheers